jose-robertooliveira/BootcampProject.DIO/README.md

-This project is a simple teste and needs more changes in the future.
+This project is a simple test and needs more changes in the future.